 Overwork and stress are two common symptoms associated with burnout, which can occur to a…

 When people discuss work injuries, the conversation is usually tilted towards traumatic injuries that happen fairly suddenly and are easily visible.
 However, often left out of the work injury conversation are mental health illnesses that arise due to the workplace.
-At Koszdin, Fields, Sherry & Katz, our Los Angeles workers compensation attorneys want to discuss workplace mental health illnesses and whether or not a person can receive benefits in these situations.
+At Koszdin, Fields & Sherry, our Los Angeles workers compensation attorneys want to discuss workplace mental health illnesses and whether or not a person can receive benefits in these situations.

 Most people do not consider mental or emotional injuries as being a workplace problem.
 However, as our understanding of workplace stress increases, it has become more and more apparent that the workplace is often a direct cause of a person’s mental or emotional illness.